ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	You deploy an AWS DataSync agent to your on-premises hypervisor or in Amazon EC2. ==To connect programmatically to an AWS service, you will need to use an **AWS Direct Connect service endpoint**.== does not work with Amazon EBS volumes. can copy data between Network File System (NFS) shares, Server Message Block (SMB) shares, self-managed object storage, AWS Snowcone, Amazon Simple Storage Service (Amazon S3) buckets, Amazon Elastic File System (Amazon EFS) file systems, and Amazon FSx for Windows File Server file systems.

+**Difference between AWS DataSync and AWS Storage Gateway:**
+	DataSync is for actual data transfer from on-premises to AWS whereas Storage Gateway is to retain access to the data that is transferred to AWS.
+	Use AWS DataSync for initial migration & accelerated transfer.
+Use AWS Storage Gateway once initial data is transferred and you want to sync incremental data.

 <img src="Definations.assets/AWS-DataSync-How-it-Works-Diagram.d27ec6f14be8ca9c2d434f94dd4a98c3fdf5c88c.png" alt="img" style="zoom: 33%;" />